Tera Unveils Revolutionary Electric Vehicle Chargers with Features that Redefine the EV Charging Experience

 Innovative New W01 and P01 EV Chargers Offer Remarkable Convenience and Reliability

-MONTEREY PARK, CA / ACCESSWIRE / November 21, 2023 / Tera, a visionary leader in sustainable electric vehicle (EV) technology, has unveiled its new W01 and P01 electric vehicle chargers which promise to revolutionize the EV charging experience.
-With advanced technology and never-before-seen features, Tera has now further cemented itself as the foremost leader in EV chargers for a greener future.
+MONTEREY PARK, CA / ACCESSWIRE / November 22, 2023 / Tera, a pioneering force in the field of sustainable electric vehicle (EV) technology, recently launched its latest W01 and P01 electric vehicle chargers.
+These chargers are set to transform the EV charging landscape with their cutting-edge technology and innovative features.
+With this launch, Tera solidifies its position as a premier provider of EV chargers, steering towards a more eco-friendly future.

-The W01 and P01 offer innovative functionality long-awaited by EV owners, including both manual and app scheduling for charging.
-They offer a user-friendly experience for those who prefer the hands-on approach of setting up a charging schedule directly on the EV charger itself, and those who favor the modern-day convenience of using the mobile app.
-Rapid and adjustable charging was also a priority for Tera, with the W01 and P01 featuring a robust 48A output, rapid charging rates up to 46 mph, and adjustable current from 24A to 48A.
-These chargers have also been engineered to withstand extreme temperatures ranging from -22 to 122 degrees Fahrenheit, ensuring problem-free charging regardless of season.
-In addition, a 25-foot charging cable provides the freedom to charge in various settings-resolving a common challenge of EV charging.
+The W01, a product of Tera's innovative vision, is designed to meet the long-standing demands of EV owners, offering both manual and app-based scheduling for charging.
+This charger caters to users who appreciate the traditional method of setting up a charging schedule directly on the device, as well as those who prefer the convenience of a mobile app.
+The W01 is not only ETL Certified but also features a 25 ft ultra-long UL Listed premium charging cable, ensuring both safety and quality.
+Emphasizing rapid and customizable charging capabilities, the W01 boasts a powerful 48A output, enabling charging rates of up to 46 mph, and offers an adjustable current range from 24A to 48A for flexibility.
+This device ensures a 9X faster charging experience, compatible with J1772 connectors, and allows users to tailor the current to their needs.

-In addition to new functionality, the W01 and P01 allow for professional hardwiring installation with a safe 40-amp current setting and an intuitive app for flexible home integration.
-Certifications ensure adherence to North American safety standards that are equivalent to UL requirements for home insurance, providing users with peace of mind in their homes.
+Tera's portable charger P01 is designed to cater to a diverse range of needs.
+It features an output of up to 32A, achieving charging rates of up to 25 mph.
+Compatible with Tesla and all SAE J1772 EVs, the P01 supports both Level 1 and Level 2 charging.
+Its smart LED screen display enhances user interaction, offering clear insights into the charging process.
+The P01 stands out with its three innovative reservation methods: a user-friendly touchscreen, a sophisticated smart app, and a seamless integration with your vehicle's onboard system for plug-and-play functionality.

 "The W01 and P01 EV chargers were designed to meet a growing demand for greater efficiency, improved reliability, and easier access," said Tera CEO Joe Zhou.
 "We have achieved exactly that with our new product releases and are confident that electric vehicle drivers will experience a significantly improved charging experience as a result."